What is Your Oriental Rug Really Saying?

 Learning the meaning of some of the symbols and designs let us better understand what the weaver is trying to tell us.
 The names of certain patterns or designs come from the city, village or tribe of a weaver where a pattern was first woven or traded.

-One of the most common motif on an Oriental Rug, is a central medallion.
-Some people believe that this design is inspired from the weavers religious nature, and is meant to represent the artwork and pattern from the dome of a mosque.
+One of the most common motifs on an Oriental Rug is a central medallion.
+Some people believe that this design is inspired by the weaver's religious nature, and is meant to represent the artwork and pattern from the dome of a mosque.
 A medallion in a Persian or Oriental Rug is also believed to represent the "all seeing eye", a protection of sorts that hinder or defeats "the evil eye".

 Other common designs are fauna and floral.
 Flower designs are representative of Paradise.
-They are a sign of rebirth and fertility, but each flower has their own meaning.
+They are a sign of rebirth and fertility, but each flower has its own meaning.

 Rose, white- innocence